A Survey on Data Augmentation in Large Model Era: Data Post Processing

-Model-based approaches leverage the knowledge and characteristics of the underlying models to refine and select augmented data.
-Despite the considerable generative capacity of LLMs, they tend to produce open-ended questions that cannot be resolved solely based on the input context.
-With this in mind, \citet{sachdeva2023catfood} used the Flan-UL2 model through context-generated QA pairs, aiming to determine the consistency between the context and the answer.
-The model makes a binary decision, labeling outputs as either "true" or "false."
-Consequently, instances where the context lacks sufficient information are eliminated.
-To salvage questions mistakenly discarded due to contextual relevance filtering, \citet{sachdeva2023catfood} adopted a round-trip consistency approach \citep{alberti2019synthetic,fang2020accelerating}.
-This method employs existing QA models to answer questions generated by the LLM, ensuring the predicted answers align with the target answers generated by the LLM.
-In the noise filtering process, an ensemble of three LLMs, initialized with different random seeds during inference, is utilized.
-This technique maintains instances where at least two of the generated context-filtered questions (CFs) concur, successfully retaining between 90\% to 95\% of the data that would otherwise be discarded due to contextual relevance filtering as per the DuoQAG method. \citet{samuel2023can} used a round-trip filtration technique to improve the quality of synthetic question-answer pairs generated by GPT-4.
-It involves providing the question back to the model without the answer, allowing the model to attempt to answer the question again based on the context.
-If the model's newly generated answer matches the original synthetic answer, the QA pair is retained as it indicates a high-quality question with a consistent answer.
-If the answers do not match, the synthetic QA pair is discarded under the assumption that the question is flawed in some way.
-This helps to improve the quality of synthetic data, which in turn can improve the performance of downstream tasks. \citet{sharma2023augmenting} conducted a validation of the generated sequence logic parses, scrutinizing them for incorrect bracket placements and the occurrence of out-of-vocabulary (OOV) intents and slots.
-To rectify OOV intents, the model is re-prompted to replace them with the appropriate intents, ensuring that any intents beyond the first are substituted accordingly.
-In situations involving OOV slots, these are excluded from the sequence, while the corresponding slot words are retained.
 To solve the problem that LLMs often generate utterances that belong to a closely-related intent rather than the desired one, \citet{sahu2022data} presented a prompting-based GPT classifier that acts as a filter to remove unfaithful examples and improves the quality of the training set.
 Specifically, the approach involves rejecting generated examples if they are identified by the GPT-3 classifier as not belonging to the seed intent.
-The fidelity of the generated data is greatly enhanced by applying this filtering method to both the HWU64 dataset and the Banking77 dataset. \citet{zhou2021flipda} introduced a data selection methodology that filters samples generated by a pre-trained T5 model using a classifier trained without data augmentation.
+The fidelity of the generated data is greatly enhanced by applying this filtering method to both the HWU64 \citep{liu2019benchmarking} dataset and the Banking77 \citep{casanueva2020efficient} dataset. \citet{zhou2021flipda} introduced a data selection methodology that filters samples generated by a pre-trained T5 model using a classifier trained without data augmentation.
 This proposed method encompasses two steps.
 In the first step, generated candidate samples whose labels, as predicted by the classifier, differ from the original ones are eliminated.
 The second step involves categorizing the remaining candidates by their labels and selecting those with the highest probability within each group. \citet{wu2023improving} used the FENSE disfluency detector \citep{zhou2022can} to remove the mixture of two audio titles with poor quality, which is produced by ChatGPT.